blazyng/BitBurnerScripts/README.md

 - **`scanAndNuke.js`**: The network expansion tool.
 It scans the entire network, opens ports using available `.exe` files, and gains root access on all hackable servers.
 - **`demon.js`**: The hacking manager.
 It deploys the `hack.js` worker script to all servers with available RAM to perform money-making operations. **Now uses a safer target list by filtering out your home and purchased servers.**
 - **`hack.js`**: The worker script.
 This is the core hacking engine that weakens, grows, and hacks a single server.
 It is run in parallel by `demon.js` across your network.
-- **`hackWithoutExternalServers.js`**: A standalone script for hacking from your home server only.
-It can be used as a simple backup or early-game hacker.

 ### 3. Economic Automation
 - **`hacknet-manager.js`**: A smart daemon that continuously calculates the best investment (new node vs. upgrade) for your Hacknet network and executes it.